uperl/File-ShareDir-Dist/README.md

     [File::ShareDir](https://metacpan.org/pod/File::ShareDir) only has [Class::Inspector](https://metacpan.org/pod/Class::Inspector), but since we are only doing per-dist share directories we don't even need that.

+    The goal of this project is to have no non-core dependencies for the two most recent production versions of Perl.
+As of this writing that means Perl 5.26 and 5.24.
+In the future, we `may` add dependencies on modules that are not part of the Perl core on older Perls.

 - Works in your development tree

     Uses the huristic, for determining if you are in a development tree, and if so, uses the common